Description

 Part 1 Women smallholders and global agricultural production

-- 1.The role of women smallholder farmers in achieving global food security: an overview: Nicoline de Haan, Gender Platform Director - CGIAR, Kenya;
+- 1.The role of women smallholder farmers in achieving global food security: an overview: Caroline Muchiri, Els Lecoutere and Nicoline de Haan, GENDER Impact Platform – CGIAR, Kenya;

-- 2.Women smallholder farmers and the achievement of the UN Sustainable Development Goals: Rhiannon Pyburn, KIT Royal Tropical Institute, The Netherlands;
+- 2.Women smallholder farmers and the achievement of the UN Sustainable Development Goals: Rhiannon Pyburn and Julie Newton, KIT Royal Tropical Institute, The Netherlands;

-- 3.The adoption of climate change mitigation strategies by women smallholder farmers: Margaret Alston, Monash University and University of Newcastle, Australia;
+- 3.The adoption of climate change mitigation strategies by women smallholder farmers: Margaret Alston, University of Newcastle and Monash University, Australia; and Zhaoen Pan, Monash University, Australia;

 Part 2 Sociocultural factors and their effects on women smallholder farmers